-The video’s first-person perspective may not have revealed the identity of the man walking down the long ornate hallway, but the height and heavy footsteps betrayed an imposing stature.
-At the large oak door at the end of the hall, a sleek black gauntlet reached out from below the camera, grabbed the thick handle, and threw the door open.
-Intense purple light inundated the video’s lens.
+A video played on a handheld screen.
+Even if the camera’s first-person view hid the identity of the man it was attached to, his height and heavy footsteps as he walked down the long ornate hallway betrayed an imposing stature.
+At the large oak door at the end of the hall, a sleek black gauntlet reached out from below the lens, grabbed the thick handle, and threw it open.
+Intense purple light inundated the screen.

-“The Dragon is here, Your Majesty,” said the city’s most celebrated educator, Professor Magnus Zwei.
+“The Dragon is here, Your Majesty,” said the city’s celebrated educator, Professor Magnus Zwei.

-Quentin Diamond turned, his face painted with a beleaguered look from several restless days of military action, and a disheveled cut of platinum white hair held down by a modest gold crown.
-“Drake, what do you have to report?” he asked.
+Quentin Diamond turned, obviously exhausted from several days of military action.
+His disheveled cut of platinum white hair was held down by a modest gold crown.
+“Drake, what do you have to report?” he asked video’s cameraman.

-“The rebels have overrun the guards,” said a firm voice so close to the camera that it seemed to reverberate larger than life.
+“The rebels have overrun the guards,” said a firm voice so close that it reverberated through the small screen’s speakers.
 “Your enemies roam the castle’s halls.”

 The king grew quiet in thought.
 “Post more of your knights at my daughter’s side,” he said.
 Then: “It’s time for you to evacuate, Magnus.”
 At his words, one of the attending Royal Guards stepped forward, the silver and bronze lapel pin on his chest in the sharp diamond edge of a baseball field.